Litigence-AI/backend-flask-gemini-litigence/README.md

 ## Running the Application Locally

+# Create a virtual environment
+python -m venv .venv

+# Activate it (this will need to be done each time you start a new shell)
+source .venv/bin/activate

+# Install requirements
+pip install -r requirements.txt

 1. Clone or open the repository.
 2. Ensure you have installed Python dependencies (if applicable, use `pip install -r requirements.txt`).
 3. Run the application: